-Genital skin is the skin on and around the penis, vulva/vagina and anus.
-This area of skin is sensitive and needs special care to keep healthy.
+Genital skin is very sensitive.
+Genital skin is the skin on and around the penis, vulva/vagina and anus – these areas need special care to keep healthy.

-There is no need to use specialised genital cleaning products to care for genital skin.
-These products contain ingredients in them which can irritate this area.
+There is no need to use special genital cleaning products.
+These can contain ingredients that may irritate the sensitive skin in this area.

 Use warm water alone and/or: